-Numerically, the slope of the (red) curve in the left panel of figure~\ref{fig00} gives a numerical decay rate $d_{\textrm{num}}=0.980$.
+Numerically, the slope of the solid curve in the left panel of figure~\ref{fig00} gives a numerical decay rate $d_{\textrm{num}}=0.980$.
 Note that the figures show the errors to base 10, hence the slope of the semilog plot is $d_\textrm{{num}} / \log(10) = 0.426$.
 The numerical oscillation period is approximately $\omega_\textrm{{num}}=0.852$.
-Note that one period corresponds to two oscillationson the figure for the norm of the cosine.
+Note that one period corresponds to two oscillations on the figure for the norm of the cosine.
 This excellent agreement between theoretical and numerical values can be reproduced for other modes and other values of the parameters.